Last Updated on October 1, 2022 by Andrew Pirie

 Mona Sulaiman Asian Champion

-In the national track and field meet, she proved her prowess at the Rizal Memorial Stadium as she chalked up several national record-breaking feats in her two favorite events: 11.9 seconds in the 100-meter dash and 24.6 seconds in the 100-meter dash.
-Also, she also anchored her team in the 400 x 100-meter relay as well.
+In the national track and field meet, she proved her prowess at the Rizal Memorial Stadium.
+She chalked up several national record-breaking feats in her two favorite events: 11.9 seconds in the 100-meter dash and 24.6 seconds in the 100-meter dash.
+Also, she anchored her team in the 400 x 100-meter relay as well.

 Mona Sulaiman 100m Asian Games 1962 (30 Aug): 3 Heats (August): 2 semi-finals (August):